 Its normal for a commercial pilot to run through a checklist before launching, “plan to fail” as we say.
 We consider things like uncalibrated sensors, a poorly charged remote controllers, and weather but rarely do we consider a potential bird strike as a threat until it is too late.

-Below we have put some thoughts on how to fly during spring safely, to make sure you come home unscathed, but also giving you the biggest chance of completing your mission.
+Below we have put some thoughts on how to fly safely during spring, to make sure you come home unscathed, but also giving you the biggest chance of completing your mission.

 - Where possible, avoid nesting locations.
 Websites like https://www.magpiealert.com will provide you with a map of possible nests and recorded attacks of the season.
-Its best to leave these locations in alone during mating season.
+It’s best to leave these locations alone during mating season.

 - Fly early in morning.
 Hunting birds usually rely on thermals to fly so they can conserve energy ready for the strike, and therefore are more likely to be active later in the day.
 Schedule your flight when the air is still cold!